-The specific offense committed by the student for any of the acts listed in "Reasons for Suspension and/or Expulsion."
-Notice of the student or parent/guardian's obligation to inform any new The Accelerated Schools in which the student seeks to enroll of the student's status with THE ACCELERATED SCHOOLS.
-Notice of the right to appeal the expulsion.
-Expulsion Appeals shall be brought to a panel of THE ACCELERATED SCHOOLS Board Members The reinstatement eligibility review date A copy of the rehabilitation plan The type of educational placement during the period of expulsion Appeal of Suspension or Expulsion Parents may appeal the suspension by meeting with the designated site assistant principal/principal on the day of the suspension if the parent arrives before 4:00 pm or on the morning of the day after the suspension, after 7:45 am.
+- The specific offense committed by the student for any of the acts listed in "Reasons for Suspension and/or Expulsion." - Notice of the student or parent/guardian's obligation to inform any new The Accelerated Schools in which the student seeks to enroll of the student's status with The Accelerated Schools. - Notice of the right to appeal the expulsion.
+Expulsion Appeals shall be brought to a panel of The Accelerated Schools Board Members - The reinstatement eligibility review date - A copy of the rehabilitation plan - The type of educational placement during the period of expulsion - Appeal of Suspension or Expulsion - Parents may appeal the suspension by meeting with the designated site assistant principal/principal on the day of the suspension if the parent arrives before 4:00 pm or on the morning of the day after the suspension, after 7:45 am.
 The appeal will be made to an administrator different from the administrator who suspended the student.
 Without a scheduled appointment, the parent(s) may have to wait up to one (1) hour to meet with authorized assistant principal/principal of the school.
 The principal/assistant principal will hear the appeal and the parent may also recommend an alternative fair punishment for the infraction.
 The appeal can also be delivered in writing, in which case an assistant principal/principal will review the document and make a determination within two-hours upon receipt, between the times of 7:45 am to 4:30 pm.
 With the approval of the assistant principal/principal, the suspension can be removed from the student's record and the student can return to the classroom.
 If the assistant principal/principal denies the appeal and enforces the suspension, the parent can appeal to the Chief Executive Officer (CEO).
 The Chief Executive Officer will hear the appeal.
 An appeal will not reinstate the student in school for the day(s) to be suspended.
 In reviewing the appeal, the CEO may remove the suspension from the student's records.
 In the case of an expulsion recommendation appeal, the student will be considered suspended until a meeting of the Board of Trustees is convened to hear the recommendation for expulsion and the appeal (within 15 working days) at which time the parent(s) must attend to present their appeal.
-In the event of a decision to expel a student from THE ACCELERATED SCHOOLS, the parent can appeal to a 3-member panel of THE ACCELERATED SCHOOLS Board of Directors.
+In the event of a decision to expel a student from The Accelerated Schools, the parent can appeal to a 3-member panel of The Accelerated Schools Board of Directors.
 The appeal should be sent to the Board within 5 days of the decision to expel.
 The appeals panel will hear the appeal within 10 school days and render a decision within 5 school days of hearing the appeal.
-The decision of the a appropriate educational placement of the student who has been expelled.
+The decision of the appeal panel is final.
+The school will work cooperatively with The Accelerated Schools of residence, county, and/or private schools to assist with the appropriate educational placement of the student who has been expelled.
 Any incident of violent and/or serious behavior shall be communicated to the school to which the student matriculates.